pandora-web-server/pandora-web-server/virtual-hosts-module/README.md

 * `aliases` lists additional host names that should share the same configuration.
 * `default` can be set to `true` to indicate that this configuration should apply to all host names not listed explicitly.
-* `subdirs` maps subdirectories to their respective configuration.
+* `subpaths` maps paths within the virtual host to their respective configuration.
+If the path ends with `/*`, it will match not only the exact path but any files within the subdirectory as well.
 The configuration is that of the wrapped handler with the added `strip_prefix` setting.
-If `true`, this setting will remove the subdirectory path from the URI before the request is passed on to the handler.
+If `true`, this setting will remove the matched path from the URI before the request is passed on to the handler.

 If no default host entry is present and a request is made for an unknown host name, this handler will leave the request unhandled.
 Otherwise the handling is delegated to the wrapped handler.

-When selecting a subdirectory configuration, longer matching paths are preferred.
+When selecting a path configuration, longer matching paths are preferred.
 Matching always happens against full file names, meaning that URI `/test/abc` matches the subdirectory `/test` whereas the URI `/test_abc` doesn’t.
 If no matching path is found, the host configuration will be used.